 We hope this online Patients and Visitors Guide will answer many of the questions you may have regarding an upcoming stay or outpatient procedure.
 If you have any questions not covered here, please contact the Admissions Department at 601-968-1393 or toll free at 1-888-598-2405, or via e-mail at firstname.lastname@example.org.

-Automatic teller machines (ATMs) from two local banks are located in the hospital lobby as well as one located in the cafeteria.
+Automatic teller machines (ATMs) from three local banks are located in the hospital lobby.

 Daily newspapers are available for sale in the Cafeteria.
-A FAX machine, and two local bank automatic teller machines are located in the front lobby.
+Three local bank automatic teller machines are located in the front lobby.
 Stamps are available for purchase in the Gift Shop.

 We will do everything we can to prepare you for discharge.
 All discharge instructions will be placed in your red discharge folder.
 On the day of discharge, we may have to wait for the following: prescriptions, follow-up appointments, discharge instructions, lab results, and any other information you may need at home.
 We want to make sure you have all the proper information you need to prevent your return to the hospital.